suds-community/suds/README.rst

   * Removed checking fedora version check in spec since no longer building < fc9.
   * Updated makefile to roll tarball with tar.sh.
-  * Moved bare/wrapped determination to wsdl for document/literal.
+  * Moved bare/wrapped determination to WSDL for document/literal.
   * Refactored Transport into a package (provides better logging of http headers).
   * Fixed Tickets: #207, #209, #210, #212, #214, #215.